zkat/rust-notes/README.md

 be, but I had some luck directly `use`-ing the macro into my scope like a function?
 So a macro named `foo` in crate `bar` would be imported with `use bar::foo;` and then the macro seemed to work...

+## No `cargo version` built-in

+Coming from Node, this feels like a sharp corner: I have to manually edit Cargo.toml, change the version, run `cargo build` to update the `Cargo.lock` so I don't end up with a random diff, then I have to manually `git ci -a -m 'vX.Y.Z'`, `git tag -a vX.Y.Z`, fill in a message, `git push --follow-tags`, and **then** `cargo publish`.
+Just for a basic release.
+I'm used to at least having a baseline of `npm version patch && git push --follow-tags && npm pub`.

+### Solution

+Having a _baseline_ `cargo version` built in would go a long way towards making publishing as a newbie a smoother process.